korpling/pepperModules-EXMARaLDAModules/README.md

 ## mapTimeline
 When this property is set to `false`, the original timeline in the input file will not be imported.
 The default is to include the timeline.

+## mapDescriptions

+Map tiers of the type "Description" if set to  "true", which is the default value.

+## mapSpeakerMetadata

+Import the metadata of the speaker if set to "true", which is the default value.s

 # <a name="exporter">EXMARaLDAExporter</a>

 ## Properties